 When Can I Apply?

-Applications will open on February 13th and close on April 9, 2013.
+Applications opened February 13th and close on April 9, 2019.

 We are proud to partner with the Vancouver Foundation, and the Whistler Centre for Sustainability to fund and deliver Neighbourhood Small Grants in Whistler.
 If your organization is interested in becoming a Neighbourhood Grants partner, please contact Carol Coffey.